-One such story is that of the Eckerlin Brothers, who were Dunkards, a branch of Anabaptists, as are the Amish and Mennonites.
+One such story is that of the Eckerlin Brothers, who were Dunkards, a branch of Anabaptists (as are the Amish and Mennonites).
 The Dunkards were known for fully immersing, or dunking, their baptized.
-Dunkard Creek, in Monongalia County, and Dunkard Bottom, in Preston County, are both named for the Eckerlins, who were the first Europeans believed to have settled in the vast wilderness west of the Allegheny Mountains.
+Dunkard Creek, in Monongalia County, and Dunkard Bottom, in Preston County, are both named for the Eckerlins, Anabaptists who were among the first Europeans believed to have settled in the vast wilderness west of the Allegheny Mountains.

-The following version of this history is recounted in the "Chronicum Ephratense," written by a monk of Dunkard faith in 1789, according to a citation in the West Virginia Heritage Encyclopedia, Vol. 7, pages 1420-1421.
-There seem to be many varied versions of the tale.
-(The surname Eckerlin is also spelled Eckerly and Eckarly in other accounts, and the given names of the brothers included in these records vary as well.)
+The following version of this history is recounted in the "Chronicum Ephratense," written by a monk of the Dunkard faith in 1789.
+There seem to be many varied versions.
+The surname Eckerlin is also spelled "Eckerly" and "Eckarly" in other accounts, and the given names of the brothers included in these records vary as well.

-Three of the children — Israel, Samuel, and Gabriel — were baptized into a Dunkard church, which later became a monastic community, and took as their names Onesimus, Jephune, and Jotham (or Jonathan) sometime between 1728 and 1732.
+Three of his children — Israel, Samuel, and Gabriel — were baptized in a Dunkard church, which later became a monastic community, and took as their names Onesimus, Jephune, and Jotham (or Jonathan) sometime between 1728 and 1732.

 The Eckerlins had varying occupations.
 Jephune attended to the border people as a physician.
 Onesimus spent most of his time writing.
-And Jotham, for a while, did all the hunting until he was order to stop by Onesimus, who believed that such activity was unseemly for a monk.
-In 1750 Onesimus and Jotham returned to Ephrata for a visit but soon came back to the New River, despite the rigors of a bad winter and heavy snow.
+And Jotham, for a while, did all the hunting until he was ordered to stop by Onesimus, who believed that such activity was unseemly for a monk.
+In 1750, Onesimus and Jotham returned to Ephrata for a visit but soon returned to the New River, despite the rigors of a hard winter and heavy snow.

-When the first land grants were made by Indians in the Ohio Valley, Onesimus requested leave of the Six Nations to settle on the Youghioghany River but was told he must apply to the Onondaga council and be recommended by the governor of Pennsylvania.
+When native groups in the Ohio Valley made the first land grants, Onesimus requested a leave of the Six Nations of the Iroquois to settle on the Youghiogheny River, but he was told he must apply to the Onondaga council and be recommended by the governor of Pennsylvania.

-Unwilling to return to Philadelphia for that purpose, the brother applied to Christopher Gist, land agent of the Ohio Company, and received a tract on the Monongahela on what is still known as Dunkards Creek.
+Unwilling to return to Philadelphia for the purpose, he applied to Christopher Gist, the land agent of the Ohio Company, and received a tract on the Monongahela River on what is still known as Dunkards Creek.

-In 1753 or 1754 the brothers moved to Cheat River in what is now Preston County, led by friendly Delaware to a remote area now known as Dunkard's Bottom [near Kingwood] where they expected to be safe from the French and hostile Indians.
-Here they proposed to build their hermitage, which they proposed to develop into a religious community.
+However, in 1753 or 1754, the brothers moved to Cheat River, a branch of the Monongahela, in what is now Preston County.
+A friendly member of the Delaware led them to a remote area now known as Dunkard's Bottom, near Kingwood, where they expected to be safe from the French and hostile Indians.
+They proposed to build a hermitage, which they proposed to develop into a religious community.

 The brothers raised horses and cleared the land, and there is even a tradition that they were planning to develop a gold and silver mine.